EricGebhart/EricGebhart.github.io/_posts/2019-10-05-My-keyboards-firmware.md

 or do you prefer [Gaterons](https://mechanicalkeyboards.com/shop/index.php?l=product_list&c=77) Or [something else](https://mechanicalkeyboards.com/shop/index.php?l=product_list&c=107) As well as the profiles of the keycaps, sculpted or flat, DSA, SA? or something else.
 [pimp your keyboard](https://pimpmykeyboard.com)!
-Mechanical keys are awesome.
+The many choices we have with a Mechanical keyboard are awesome.

 Building a mechanical keyboard is a very personal thing.
-And even if you didn't build it you can still change out keycaps and sometimes even the keyswitches.
+And even if you didn't build it you can still change out keycaps and sometimes even the key switches

 ### A small example.